raulmarinperez/mobilitylabs/README.md

   1. Creating your own **developer account**
   2. Creating an **EMTing Application**

-This Python library has been successfully tested with [OSBDET S21R1](https://github.com/raulmarinperez/osbdet/tree/vs21r1) on a Debian 10 x64 host.
+This Python library has been successfully tested with [OSBDET S21R1](https://github.com/raulmarinperez/osbdet/tree/vs21r1) on a Debian 10 x64 host (and [OSBDET v2024r1](https://github.com/raulmarinperez/osbdet/tree/2024r1) on Debian 12 arm64).

-Remember to add the library to the **PYTHONPATH environment variable** if you want to use it from your code or if you want to run the tests Python scripts; you can do so by running the following line within the folder where the repo was cloned:
+Remember to add the library to the **PYTHONPATH environment variable** if you want to use it from your code or if you want to run the tests Python scripts; you can do so by running the following lines within the folder where the repo was cloned:

 ```
+$ cd src
 $ export PYTHONPATH=$PYTHONPATH:`pwd`
 ```
 If you want to persist this environment variable, **add it to your user's profile** and it'll be created everytime you log into your computer.